 What is a dashboard?

 A dashboard is an information management and communication tool.
 Much like the traditional car dashboard that bore the term, dashboards consolidate and organize the most relevant data from multiple sources into a clear, visual format, understandable at a glimpse.
 They allow both businesses and individuals to monitor performance by tracking KPIs, actionable data, and intelligence in real-time.

 How can dashboards be of use to software developers?

-For software developers, visual dashboards are a useful tool to create development plans, monitor daily work activity, prioritize tasks, track projects and measure KPIs.
-Software engineering dashboards monitor known areas of interest or goals and aggregate real-time data in a simple, interactive and dynamic way.
+For software developers, visual dashboards are a useful tool to create development plans, monitoring daily work activity, tracking projects, and measuring KPIs.
+Software engineering dashboards monitor known areas of interest or goals and aggregate real-time data in a simple, interactive, and dynamic way.
 By automatically consolidating key information, they save you time and provide insights into your processes and performance.
 This, in turn, can help you and your team make strategic, data-driven decisions.

 Different types of dashboards:

 When it comes to software engineering, dashboards support operational, strategic, and analytical tasks.